Contact Us Today (424) 372-3112

 When there has been an incident of domestic violence, threat of violence, stalking, harassment, assault, burglary, annoying phone calls, rape, trespassing, or vandalism, the courts can issue a protective order against the accused.

-These are also called a restraining orders, stay away orders, and no-contact orders.
-It is intended to protect the victim from the accused inflicting further harm, threats or injury.
+Once issued, the order is intended to protect the victim from the accused inflicting further harm, threats, or injury.
 It will specifically lay out what the restrictions are that the defendant must adhere to.

-It will specify, usually, that he cannot have any contact with the victim.
+It usually specifies that he cannot have any contact with the victim.
 It can also include restricting contact with others, such as the victim's family members, even though the defendant didn't commit any crime or threaten to commit a crime against them.
 Aggravated trespassing is defined under Penal Code 601 PC.

 Emergency Protective Orders

-An emergency protective order is issued at the time of arrest and is valid until the arrested offender appears in court for the first time for arraignment, usually within five to seven days.
-These are commonly issued when the defendant was arrested for domestic violence, stalking, or making other criminal threats.
-It prohibits the defendant from having any contact with the person protected by the order.
+An emergency protective order is issued at the time of arrest.
+It is valid until the arrested offender appears in court for the first time for arraignment, usually within five to seven days.
+These are commonly issued when the defendant is arrested for domestic violence, stalking, or making other criminal threats.
+The order prohibits the defendant from having any contact with the person protected by the order.

 Stay Away Order